LabKey Electronic Lab Notebook

 Using LabKey Server for Recording Lab Work

-LabKey Server offers the functionality of a simple electronic notebook or Laboratory Information Management System (LIMS) within a customizable folder, including:
+LabKey Server offers the functionality of a simple notebook or lab data management sysetm within a customizable folder, including:

 - Documentation of experimental procedures and results